 An orchiectomy is a procedure to remove the testicles.
 It can be done through an incision (surgical cut) in either your scrotum (the pouch of skin that holds the testicles) or groin (the area between your belly and thigh).

 Managing Your Discomfort

-- Wear the scrotal support that you were discharged with for 48 hours.
-It will hold the dressing in place and provide support to make you more comfortable.
+- Wear the scrotal support that your nurse gave you for 48 hours.
+It will hold the bandage in place and provide support to make you more comfortable.
 After 48 hours, wear brief style underwear.

-- For the first 24 hours after your procedure, ice may help with the swelling and bruising.
+- For the first 24 hours after your procedure, applying ice may help with the swelling and bruising.
 Put an ice pack covered with a cloth inside your scrotal support for 10 minutes.
-Then, remove it for 10 minutes and repeat as needed.
-Do not keep the ice pack on for more than 10 minutes at one time.
+Then, remove it for 10 minutes.
+You can repeat as needed.
+Don’t keep the ice pack on for more than 10 minutes at a time.

-- Take the pain medication your healthcare provider prescribed.
+- Take the pain medication your healthcare provider (HCP) prescribed.

-- Do not strain when you have a bowel movement (pass stool).
+- Don’t strain when you have a bowel movement (pass stool).
 If you’re constipated (have fewer bowel movements than what’s normal for you), take a stool softener such as docusate sodium (Colace®).
 You can also drink more liquids and eat more foods with fiber.
-For more information, please read Food Sources of Fiber.
-If you are still constipated, call your healthcare provider.

 - You may have some discomfort while sitting the week after your procedure.
-Try using a donut cushion or pillow.
+It may help to sit on a donut cushion or pillow.
 You can purchase one at a medical supply store.

-Shower 48 hours after your procedure.
-Do not take a tub bath or soak your incision in water until your healthcare provider tells you it is safe.
+You may shower 48 hours after your procedure.
+Don’t take a tub bath or soak your incision in water until your HCP tells you it’s safe.

 During your shower, clean your incision.
-Cleaning your incision as instructed will help you heal and prevent infection.
+Follow these steps to help you heal and prevent infection.

-- Remove the dressing covering your incision before your shower or while you’re in the shower.
+- Remove the bandage covering your incision before your shower or while you’re in the shower.
 Remember to leave the Steri-Strips in place.
-You may see slight blood staining on the gauze pad that covers the incision, but it should not be soaked with blood.
+You may see slight blood staining on the gauze pad that covers the incision.
+This is normal.